 Adding Dependents (F-2 visa holders)

 F-1 students in good standing with immigration may request to add a spouse or child (children) to their immigration record as F-2 dependent(s).
 To do this the student must provide the passport of each dependent and proof of finances to cover their dependent(s): spouse ($3900) and each child ($2000).
 Also, be prepared to provide evidence that this person is your spouse or child and meet with an international student advisor.

 J-1 students typically are not granted J-2 visa for dependents.
 J-1 visiting scholars at WOU for more than 6 months may be able to bring dependents.
-J-1 students and scholars should contact Sarah Nagel if they wish to add a dependent to their record.
+J-1 students and scholars should contact the OIED if they wish to add a dependent to their record.